 Meetings come up every week or even every day, especially if you’re an agile development team mid-sprint.
 Be the best note-taker on the team, but most importantly study what you wrote the day before and refresh your ideas and perspective before going into a meeting.
 Have a list of questions prepared, bring answers to potential questions from your team, try to foresee what they might ask.
 In each meeting, be the most prepared person in the room.
 When running one-on-ones with your team, take notes and send them an email afterwards with a summary of everything you discussed, to make sure you are both on the same page.

 Also, write down your ideas, whether it’s about features, innovation, marketing, customers etc.

 Give someone a virtual high-five, or a shout-out.
 Share a congrats with everyone, celebrate small milestones.
 This not only builds morale for your team but also for you as the product manager.
-It will help keep everyone focused. on track and be a continuous reminder of why you are are building what you building.
+It will help keep everyone focused, on track and will also be a continuous reminder of why you are are building what you building.
 Make sure your team feels valued, and they will value you.